Skip to main content

 The Convener

 Thank you very much for that response.
 I also thank you for your evidence this morning.
 We have found it very informative.
-We will now suspend the meeting until 10.35 to allow our witnesses to leave and our second panel of witnesses to come in.
+We will now suspend the meeting until 10.35 to allow our witness to leave and our panel of witnesses to come in.
 Thank you very much, Professor Muir.

 10:23 Meeting suspended.